When it comes to dessert, there are times you have to go 100% classic.

 Tiramisu In Cake Form

-The one twist on the classic recipe that we do here?
+Okay, so, to be honest, this recipe isn’t 100% classic.
+The first twist on the classic recipe that we do here?
 We layer it in a springform pan so it has more of a cake or charlotte look to the final product.
+Also, it has the addition of salt, vanilla, and alcohol for better depth of flavor.

 True, laying the tiramisu in a glass baking dish is the most common way you’ll see tiramisu served when you travel to Italy, but I love the unexpected look of it here.